surniaulula/wpsso-ratings-and-reviews/README.md

 <p><strong>No templates to modify or update:</strong></p>

-<p>The WPSSO Ratings and Reviews add-on automatically extends the WordPress comments templates.</p>
+<p>The WPSSO Ratings and Reviews add-on automatically and dynamically extends the WordPress comments system without modifying any templates.</p>

 <p>Simply activate the plugin to enable the addition of ratings and reviews.</p>